BuckeyeSoftware/rex/doc/RENDER.md

 ### State
 All rendering state aside from bound resources is completely isolated into one single state vector that is passed around for draw calls.
-This vector is described by `frontend::state` and consists of the following state:
+This vector is described by `frontend::State` and consists of the following state:

 ```
-scissor_state scissor;
+ScissorState scissor;
-blend_state blend;
+BlendState blend;
-depth_state depth;
+DepthState depth;
-cull_state cull;
+CullState cull;
-stencil_state stencil;
+StencilState stencil;
-polygon_state polygon;
+PolygonState polygon;
 ```

 The state vector is hashed as well as the nested state objects to avoid excessive state changes in the backend.
 You do not need to manage any state when rendering, state bleed is not possible.
 This vector can be built every frame for every draw command.